Matrimony's Speed Limit: Plot

 The story concerns a young man (Fraunie Fraunholz) who refuses to accept financial assistance from his wealthy girlfriend (Marian Swayne) in favor of earning his fortune on the stock market.
 She concocts a plan to convince him that he will collect an inheritance from a wealthy aunt if he marries before noon.
 While he desperately proposes to every female he meets, she is trying to reach him before he finds a girl who will say yes.
-One veiled woman seems willing to accept his proposal, but (in a racist turn) she turns out to be African American (actually, a white actress in blackface).
+One veiled woman seems willing to accept his proposal, but she turns out to be African American (a white actress in blackface).
 With only minutes to go before the deadline expires, he gives up his search and intends to commit suicide under the wheels of the next passing car.
 However, the vehicle contains both his fiancée and a minister who marries them on the spot.